On the Ends of groups and the Veech groups of infinite-genus surfaces: Proof of Theorem

-This set $\tilde{W}$ is a non-empty connected open subset of $S$ with compact boundary.
-Moreover, it is a subsurface with infinite genus.
-In the following Remark we state two properties of this object, which can be easily deduced.
+This set $\tilde{W}$ is a non-empty, connected, and open subset of $S$ with a compact boundary.
+Moreover, it is a subsurface of $S$ with infinite genus.
+In the following Remark, we state two properties of this object, which can be easily deduced.